 You can get cortisone shots at your doctor’s office.
 They offer quick relief for inflammation that’s just in one part of your body -- for instance, a knee or elbow affected by arthritis.

-A single injection can avoid certain side effects, notably stomach irritation, that can happen with other anti-inflammation drugs.
+A single injection can avoid certain side effects, notably stomach irritation, that can happen with other anti-inflammatory drugs.

 What are the disadvantages and side effects?